mwouts/jupytext/README.md

 Assume that you have your `.py` notebooks under version control (see above).
 Then,
 - Your collaborator pulls the `.py` notebook
-- They open it _as a notebook_ in Jupyter (right-click in Jupyter Lab)
+- They open it _as a notebook_ in Jupyter (right-click in JupyterLab)
 - At that stage the notebook has no outputs.
 They run the notebook and save it.
 Outputs are regenerated, and a local `.ipynb` file is created
 - They edit the notebook, and push the updated `notebook.py` file.
 The diff is nothing else than a standard diff on a Python script.
 - You pull the updated `notebook.py` script, and refresh your browser.
 The input cells are updated based on the new content of `notebook.py`.
 The outputs are reloaded from your local `.ipynb` file.
 Finally, the kernel variables are untouched, so you have the option to run only the modified cells to get the new outputs.